Skip to main content

 Defining the 30 Percent Rule

-The central pillar of financial regulation for is the “30 percent rule,” established under HIPAA and the ACA.
+The central pillar of financial regulation for health-contingent wellness programs is the “30 percent rule,” established under HIPAA and the ACA.
 This rule states that the total reward offered to an individual under such a program cannot exceed 30% of the total cost of self-only health insurance coverage.

 The “total cost” includes both the portion paid by the employer and the portion paid by the employee.
-For instance, if the total annual premium for is $6,000, the maximum incentive an employee can receive is $1,800.
+For instance, if the total annual premium for self-only coverage is 6,000, the maξμm incentive an employee can receive is 1,800.
 This amount represents the maximum financial penalty an employee would face for not meeting the program’s requirements.

 The primary financial limit for most wellness programs is 30% of the cost of self-only health coverage, a figure that can rise to 50% for tobacco cessation initiatives.